MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-UMMailboxPolicy.md

 # Get-UMMailboxPolicy

 ## SYNOPSIS
-!!!
-Exchange Server 2010

-Use the Get-UMMailboxPolicy cmdlet to display the properties and values of a Unified Messaging (UM) mailbox policy.

-!!!
-Exchange Server 2013, Exchange Server 2016, Exchange Online

 This cmdlet is available in on-premises Exchange and in the cloud-based service.
 Some parameters and settings may be exclusive to one environment or the other.

 Use the Get-UMMailboxPolicy cmdlet to display the properties and values of a Unified Messaging (UM) mailbox policy.